 The aquatic and riparian zones are interlinked and are important because they protect the health of the waterway.
 Changes in one zone will impact on the other.
 Erosion or revegetation of the banks directly impacts on water quality and aquatic habitats.
 Erosion causes sedimentation which smothers aquatic plants, the channel bed and fish breeding sites.
-Revegetation using native plants reduces erosion and provides a greater range of food sources for aquatic animals.
+Revegetation of riparian zones using native plants reduces erosion and provides a greater range of food sources for aquatic animals.

-6.2 The riparian zone
+5.2 The riparian zone